No single test can confirm a serotonin syndrome diagnosis. Your doctor will diagnose the condition by ruling out other

 - Check body functions that may be affected by serotonin syndrome

 A number of conditions can cause symptoms similar to those of serotonin syndrome.
-Minor symptoms can be caused by several conditions, while moderate and severe symptoms similar to those of serotonin syndrome could be caused by:
+Minor symptoms can be caused by several conditions.
+Moderate and severe symptoms similar to those of serotonin syndrome could be caused by:

-- An overdose of illegal drugs, antidepressant medications or other medications that increase serotonin levels
+- An overdose of illicit drugs, antidepressant medications or other medications that increase serotonin levels

 - Damage associated with illicit drug use

 - Severe alcohol withdrawal

 Your doctor may order additional tests to rule out other causes of your symptoms.
 Tests may include:

 - Blood and urine tests